Postgraduate Diploma in Arts in Integrative Child and Adolescent Psychotherapy

 Assessment

-Validation and Accreditation of Award
+Validation and Accreditation

-This Postgraduate Diploma is at Level 9 on the NFQ and is subject to revalidation by QQI.
+This postgraduate diploma is at Level 9 on the NFQ and is subject to revalidation by QQI.

-Start Dates
+Start Date

 Autumn 2026